BrettAniello/web-dev-hw/Assignment-06/README.md

 I have came across checkbox forms, button forms, and text forms.
 They all serve similar purposes, but are used in different applications, like surveys or inputing information in a document. text forms could be used when answering a subjective question in a survey, button and selection forms could be used when you are only looking for a response from a  select list of options.
-For this assignment I wathed the walkthough video and learned how to create forms and tables, then I filled everything in with the data that was required for the assignment.
+For this assignment I watched the walkthrough video and learned how to create forms and tables, then I filled everything in with the data that was required for the assignment.
 I also got help from w3schools when I had questions on how to create specific forms, and to customize the page.